 Best time for camping

-The best time for camping in Zion National Park is October.
+The best time for camping in Zion National Park is in October.

 As with many of the country’s national parks, campgrounds fill up quickly in the summertime, limiting availability for those who don’t reserve well in advance.
 Alternatively, you can consider dispersed camping as the campsites are free.

 By October, crowds in Zion have thinned considerably, making campgrounds more accessible.
 Temperatures from June through September routinely reach well into the 90s, making outdoor sleeping uncomfortable.

 Read More : Guide to camping in Zion National Park